 Understanding the Intersection of Stigma and Self-Management in Sickle Cell Disease awarded by National Institutes of Health (Sponsor).
 2017 to 2019

 Public Perspectives and Experience Regarding Genetic Ancestry Testing awarded by National Institutes of Health (Principal Investigator).
 2012 to 2016

 Perspectives and Experience Regarding the NCAA Sickle Cell Trait Testing awarded by National Collegiate Athletic Association (Principal Investigator).
 2013 to 2015

-Royal, CDM, and FitzGerald, K. "Race, Genetics, and Ethics.”
-African American Bioethics: Culture, Race, and Identity.
-Ed.
-ED Pellegrino.
-Georgetown University Press, May 3, 2007.
-137-152.
+Royal, C. D. M., and K. FitzGerald.
+“Race, Genetics, and Ethics.”
+African American Bioethics: Culture, Race, and Identity, edited by Edmund D. Pellegrino, Georgetown University Press, 2007, pp. 137–52.

 (Re) Conceptualizing Identity and Kinship: Insights from genetic ancestry testing.
 Claiming Kin.
 9th Annual MU Life Sciences and Society Symposium.
 University of Missouri – Columbia.
 Columbia, MO.
 March 2013

 Running with the Trait: ethical and societal implications of mandatory testing of athletes for sickle cell trait. ”.
 31st Annual Education Conference of the National Society of Genetic Counselors.
 Boston, MA.
 October 1, 2012